OpenBEL/openbel-framework/README.rst

 Pushes to the `master` branch instruct our build server to update the `API documentation`_.
 It will always be up-to-date for the current master.
-The documentation is published under the `gh-pages`_ branch of this repository.
+The documentation is published under the `gh-pages`_ branch of the official repository.

 .. _API documentation: http://openbel.github.com/openbel-framework
 .. _gh-pages: https://github.com/OpenBEL/openbel-framework/tree/gh-pages